 Students who would like to student teach abroad must contact the chair of the Education Department the semester before he or she will apply to student teach.
 Placements are currently available in Asia and Europe through Marymount University's partnership with the U.S. Department of Defense Schools (DoDDS).
-Tuition for student teaching abroad remains the same; however, there may be additional fees or stipends for supervision.
-Student teachers are responsible for their own transportation and housing expenses.
+Placements also are available in New Zealand through a separate partnership with schools there.
+Students are required to complete one seven-week placement in the Washington metropolitan area before beginning their international placement.
+Tuition for student teaching abroad remains the same; however, student teachers are responsible for their own transportation, housing expenses, and any additional program fees.